sorinirimies/codingChallenge/README.md

 # QA Engineer Coding Challenge

-Hello there and wellcome to our coding challenge.
+Hello there and welcome to our coding challenge.
 Buckel up and enjoy the ride.

 ## Rules
 Before we start there are some rules of engagement: